OTWhite04/Unity3DPlatformerTemplate/Assets/Readme.md

 ## Welcome to Owen's Mechanic Implementation Project!

-For my mechanic, I created a simple wall jump that's integrated into the advanced move controller script, it activates on the red walls.
+For my mechanic, I created a simple wall jump that's integrated into the advanced move controller script, it activates solely on the red walls.

+With the walls there's simple chalenges for collecting some coins, it's not required to finish or beat the level but it tests the player's skill.

-It rotates when the wall jump is performed to make the ascent easier and a jump sound is played when spacebar is pressed and when the player lands.
+The player is also programmed to rotate when the wall jump is performed to make the ascent easier.

+for the feedback a jump noise and landing noise are played and when the dash is used.

+The blue pieces on top of the walls are to prevent the player from getting stuck on top of them.

 ## Learn More: